tristanlatr/WPWatcher/README.md

 ## In a Nutshell

   - Scan multiple sites with WPScan
-  - Define a reporting email address for every configured site individually
+  - Define a reporting email address for every configured site individually and also a global reporting address
+  - Define false positives strings for every configured site individually and also globally
-  - Elements are divided in "Warnings" and "Alerts"
+  - Elements are divided in "Warnings", "Alerts", "Informations" and eventually "Errors"
-  - Mail is sent if at least 1 warning or 1 alert has been found.
-Or email can always be sent
+  - Mail notification and verbosoty can be configred in config file
   - Local log file "wpwatcher.log" also lists all the findings (integrate in monitoring)
-  - Parse the results differently if wpscan argument `--format json` is set
+  - Parse the results differently whether wpscan argument `--format` is `json` or `cli`, etc.

 ## Prerequisites

-  - [WPScan](http://wpscan.org/) (itself requires Ruby and some libraries)
+  - [WPScan](http://wpscan.org/) (itself requires Ruby and some libraries).
+Tested with WPScan 3.4
   - Python 3 (standard libraries)

 ## Usage